Citi/scaler/examples/readme.md

-## This directory lists examples of using scaler.
+## Scaler Examples

-If you wish to run examples in current working directory, prefix "python run_xxx.py" with "PYTHONPATH=.."
+If you wish to run examples in current working directory, prefix `python run_xxx.py` with `PYTHONPATH=..`

-Make sure scheduler and cluster are set up before running clients.
+Ensure that the scheduler and cluster are set up before running clients.

 - disconnect_client.py
     Shows how to disconnect a client from scheduler